 Respecting the Circle of Life: Mind, Body & Spirit (RCL) is an STD/HIV and pregnancy prevention program for Native American youth between ages 11 and 19 and their parents or other trusted adults.
 The primary goal of RCL is to give youth the knowledge and skills they need to protect themselves from unplanned pregnancy and STDs, including HIV.
 The program also covers decision making, values, goal setting, communication, and how to talk with parents or other trusted adults about sexual decision making.

 Respecting the Circle of Life is adapted from Focus on Youth + ImPACT (Informed Parents and Children Together), an evidence-based intervention for HIV risk reduction proven among urban African-American youth and replicated in cross-cultural contexts around the world.
-The Johns Hopkins Center for American Indian Health worked with Native American community members to adapt Focus on Youth + ImPACT for use with Native youth and families.
+The Johns Hopkins Center for Indigenous Health worked with Native American community members to adapt Focus on Youth + ImPACT for use with Native youth and families.

-The Center for American Indian Health is now disseminating RCL through ETR, a nonprofit organization that helps scale up science-based solutions in sexual and reproductive health and other areas.
+The Center for Indigenous Health is now disseminating RCL through ETR, a nonprofit organization that helps scale up science-based solutions in sexual and reproductive health and other areas.
 Communities can purchase the program through ETR’s catalog, which only includes programs with proven evidence.
 This is the first program developed for Native American communities in ETR’s catalog.

 For detailed information about packages, pricing and training options, visit ETR’s catalog.

 Respecting the Circle of Life is adapted from Focus on Youth + ImPACT (Informed Parents and Children Together), an evidence-based intervention for HIV risk reduction proven among urban African-American youth and replicated in cross-cultural contexts around the world.
-Johns Hopkins Center for American Indian Health worked closely with a tribal community and key tribal stakeholders in the Southwest to adapt Focus on Youth + ImPACT for cultural appropriateness, relevance, and inclusivity and to ensure alignment with Native values and health belief systems.
+Johns Hopkins Center for Indigenous Health worked closely with a tribal community and key tribal stakeholders in the Southwest to adapt Focus on Youth + ImPACT for cultural appropriateness, relevance, and inclusivity and to ensure alignment with Native values and health belief systems.

 One of the first sexual and reproductive health programs to be developed and rigorously evaluated with American Indian adolescents, Respecting the Circle of Life (RCL) was culturally adapted by Johns Hopkins University Center for American Indian Health from an evidence-based intervention for STI/HIV risk reduction called Focus on Youth + ImPACT.
 Based on Protection Motivation Theory, the FOY + ImPACT program was originally developed in Baltimore and evaluated with urban African-American youth.